Hong Kong Visa RequirementsFor Spain passport holders

 Passport Validity

-1 months beyond stay
+1 months beyond date of entry

 Blank Pages

-1 page(s) required
+1 blank page required

 Multiple Entry